The Top 20 Japanese Restaurants in Singapore

 Total Scores

-When it comes to the best-tasting and finest Wagyu in Singapore, there’s only one place to visit: Fat Cow.
-You’ve probably heard of it as it’s one of the most famous Wagyu restaurants on the island.
+When it came to trying out the best-tasting and finest Wagyu in Singapore, there was only one place we thought of visiting: Fat Cow.

 Obviously, this is a Japanese fine dining restaurant, so we can’t recommend it if you’re searching for a quick dining spot for a lunch break.
 With its menu and price, it’s more appropriate for romantic dates and special occasions.